 Experiential Facilitation is an intentional approach to facilitation based on the idea that people learn and change more from the process of working through problems and finding solutions than from being given answers and solutions….(Stanchfield 2007).

-Facilitation is Work…’intentional approach’ is similar to ‘exercise of judgment’.
+Facilitation is Work…’ intentional approach’ is similar to ‘exercise of judgment.’
 The idea of working through problems is parallel to bringing skilled knowledge into play.

-Facilitation is your work…the steps that are taken to purposely exercise judgment in decisions of what to do and work through problems to find solutions, while driven by values (explicit or implicit) using the skills and capacity you have as a facilitator.
+Facilitation is your work…the steps taken to purposely exercise judgment in decisions of what to do and work through problems to find solutions, while driven by values (explicit or implicit) using the skills and capacity you have as a facilitator.

-- When you are in a classroom and the lesson plans are taking on a life of their own and the students are amazing you with their talent – how you facilitate and the decisions you make are work.
+- When you are in a classroom and the lesson plans are taking on a life of their own, and the students are amazing you with their talent – how you facilitate, and the decisions you make are work.

 What you do in the moment that requires you to make a decision that is based upon your mental processing, the process by which you take information, pick it over, play with it, analyze it, put it together, reorganize it, judge and reason with it, make conclusions, plans and decisions, and take action makes your work as a facilitator valuable.